 - ISE provides additional asset details gathered from endpoint supplicants to enhance Nozomi Networks asset inventory.
 Similarly, ISE uses SCADAguardian information to build out more robust device profiles.

-- SCADAguardian provides ISE with MAC information, enabling enhanced MAC whitelisting for OT networks.
+- SCADAguardian provides ISE with MAC information, enabling enhanced MAC allowlist for OT networks.

 - SCADAguardian provides ISE with information that assists in changing authorization rules, such as modifying security group tags, applying downloadable ACLs to switchports, changing the VLAN, etc.